The 200 Running Light

-With this in mind, the cycling magazine 200 decided to take action by offering its readers the opportunity to develop their own model, combining performance, robustness and responsible design.
+With this in mind, the cycling magazine 200 decided to take action by developing their own model, combining performance, robustness and responsible design.

-Alain PUISEUX asked us to work on the design of a daytime running light that was powerful (90 lumens), with a long autonomy (at least 12 hours), rechargeable by USB or batteries, solid, waterproof, durable, easy to use and install, and with a responsible and if possible local design.
+There were numerous technical challenges : powerful (90 lumens), long autonomy (at least 12 hours), rechargeable by USB or batteries, solid, waterproof, durable, easy to use and install, and with a responsible and if possible local design.